philliplab/EpitopeMatcher/README.md

 * attributes
   - hla_genotype : character
   - vector of query_sequence_names : character
+  - hla_details : list
 * methods
   - get_query_sequence_names() : vector of character
   - get_epitope() : AAString
   - get_hla_details() : data.frame

 #### Epitope_Position

+### Design Choices

+1. The input data is named and used in this order:
+  - query_alignment
+  - patient_hla
+  - lanl_hla
+2. The way to refer to a query sequence is by it's full FASTA header.
+Not the patient_id extracted from it nor it's position (index) in the alignment.